-Hyperspectral Python (HypPy) is a collection of tools that were developed over the years at ITC.
-It has adopted the ENVI file format as the format used for images.
-Most people will use this package in conjuction with a software like the ENVI software.
-To a certain extent HypPy can also import and export some other formats.
+Hyperspectral Python (HypPy) is a collection of tools developed at the University of Twente.
+HypPy has adopted the ENVI file format as the image format.
+This package can be used in conjuction with a software like ENVI.
+HypPy can import and export a number of standard formats.

 - Viewer for ENVI format hyperspectral images.

 - Conversion programs.

 - Tools for processing Omega images from the Mars Express.